 Need a little help completing your UCAS application for one of BIMM Institute’s UK colleges?
 We’ve got you covered with this helpful step-by-step guide.

-Follow these instructions so that you can be submit your UCAS application before the January 15th deadline.
+Follow these instructions so that you can submit your UCAS application before Friday January 29th deadline.

 Step 1 – Register on UCAS